carlosjln/jsonbadger/docs/examples.md

 Returns: `null` when no row matches (or when the table does not exist yet).

-## Runtime Document Methods (get/set, dirty tracking, serialization)
+## Runtime Document Methods (get/set and direct document access)

-Runtime getters/setters and dirty tracking:
+Runtime getters/setters:

 Assumes:
 - `User` is defined from the schema/model example and includes the `name` getter configuration shown there.